sayshark75/Code-bank/README.md

 - 6️⃣ Keep your favorite snippets, by clicking Favorite button.

 ## ✨ Features in Development
-- 🗂️ Snippet Categories: Organize snippets into folders or tags.
+- Snippet Categories: Organize snippets into folders or tags.
-- 🔑 Snippet Sharing: Enable users to share their snippets publicly or within a team.
+- Snippet Sharing: Enable users to share their snippets publicly or within a team.
-- 📊 Usage Analytics: Provide insights on snippet usage (e.g., most liked, most favorited).
+- Usage Analytics: Provide insights on snippet usage (e.g., most liked, most favorited).
-- 🌍 Localization: Support multiple languages for global accessibility.
+- Stale snippets marking, and user contribution to update those.
+- User profile page with necessary details.
+- Comments and Reply features.

 ### 👨‍💻 Contribution Guide
 - We love contributions!
 Follow these steps to get started: